 Their meeting with Mr Varadkar ran over by at least ten minutes, suggesting that despite initial awkwardness the two couples had found plenty to talk about.
 As they stood on the steps of the building preparing to leave, William and Kate spent several minutes continuing to talk to Dr Varadkar and his partner.

 They signed the visitor’s book before leaving the building.

 Now to What Duchess wore – As it was expected, the day was full of sartorial nodes.
-Catherine donned Irish national colour Green from head to toe.
+Catherine donned the Irish national colour Green from head to toe.

-Part of label’s Spring/Summer ’20 collection, the unlined £1500 dress featured Crepe de Chine Rose floral prints, pleated bodice, structured bishop sleeves, peplum waist.
-It has button fastening along the front and a slit at the front hem.
+Part of the label’s Spring/Summer ’20 collection, the unlined £1500 dress featured Crepe de Chine Rose floral prints, pleated bodice, structured bishop sleeves, peplum waist.
+It has a button fastening along the front and a slit at the front hem.

 A closer look at the print.

 The Duchess of Cambridge paired the outfit with her Emmy London Green Suede Rebecca Pumps.